tangrams/tangram-docs/pages/yaml.md

         It even has an empty line!
         Sublime.

                 Indents don't matter
               As long as they don't
-                start at the parent's level
+            start
-                        or less.
+          before
+        here.
+                     Clear?
 ```

 This lets us put code straight into an attribute value, and it still looks like code: